Perioperative mortality: Infection

 Countries with a low human development index (HDI) carry a disproportionately greater burden of surgical site infections (SSI) than countries with a middle or high HDI and might have higher rates of antibiotic resistance.
 In view of the World Health Organization (WHO) recommendations on SSI prevention that highlight the absence of high-quality interventional research, urgent, pragmatic, randomised trials based in LMICs are needed to assess measures aiming to reduce this preventable complication.

 Local infection of the operative field is prevented by using sterile technique, and prophylactic antibiotics are often given in abdominal surgery or patients known to have a heart defect or mechanical heart valves that are at risk of developing endocarditis.

 Methods to decrease surgical site infections in spine surgery include the application of antiseptic skin preparation (a.g.
-Chlorhexidine gluconate in alcohol which is twice as effective as any other antiseptic for reducing the risk of infection), use of surgical drains, prophylactic antibiotics, and vancomycin.
+Chlorhexidine gluconate in alcohol which is twice as effective as any other antiseptic for reducing the risk of infection), judicious use of surgical drains, prophylactic antibiotics, and vancomycin.
 Preventative antibiotics may also be effective.

 Whether any specific dressing has an effect on the risk of surgical site infection of a wound that has been sutured closed is unclear.

 A 2009 Cochrane systematic review aimed to assess the effects of strict blood glucose control around the time of operation to prevent SSIs.
 The authors concluded that there was insufficient evidence to support the routine adoption of this practice and that more randomized controlled trials were needed to address this research question.